Silverbullet069/til/docker/docker-roadmap.md

 volumes:
   my-db-volume:
+# IMPORTANT: Other services that depends on `db` services must specified `depends_on:` field to prevent retrying.
 ```

 According to [the documentation on Official Docker Image for MySQL on DockerHub](https://hub.docker.com/_/mysql), files with extension `.sh`, `.sql` and `.sql.gz` that are found in `/docker-entrypoint-initdb.d` will be executed in alphabetical order.
 By doing so, it's easy to mount a SQL dump into that directory and build a custom image with pre-populated data.